Nasib Piriyev: Woodford Finance

 In 2023, Piriyev's PNN Capital Ltd. established Woodford Finance in partnership with Lord Woolley, Baron of Woodford.
 The firm's projects include investments in Lottery.com (NASDAQ: LYTRY) and its subsidiary Sports.com.
-In 2023, Woodford Finance launched Lyned, a fintech product that began onboarding its first banks in Europe and South Asia.

 In 2024, Woodford Finance launched 360Sports, a sports and entertainment venture that sponsors the 2024–25 Maltese Premier League and is developing a mobile fan engagement platform.
 The company also opened a hospitality arm, Buta Kitchen, in the United Kingdom.

 Disputes

 In 2015, following the commissioning of AzMeCo, PNN Group and the Piriyev family were subject to allegations of state expropriation of their assets.
 Azerbaijani authorities arrested Nizami Piriyev, Nasib's father, in May 2015 and issued an Interpol notice for Nasib Piriyev later that year.
 The Azerbaijani government stated that PNN Group had not repaid a loan obtained from the state-owned Azerbaijan International Bank.
 The Piriyev family denied any wrongdoing, asserting that the actions were politically motivated.

+In a 2024 interview, Piriyev stated that after he filed a formal complaint, Interpol reviewed the 2015 Red Notice and that the General Assembly revoked the warrant in full, ruling it invalid and lacking any legal substance.
+He said this amounted to a clear and public exoneration and alleged that Azerbaijani media outlets did not report the decision.